QuipNetwork/ethereum-sdk/DEPLOYMENTS.md

 > under the `./deprecated/*` npm subpaths).
 SHRINCS (`ShrincsWallet` +
 > `ShrincsPaymaster`) is the go-forward family.

-> ⚠️ **Factory V2 (UUPS) supersedes the address above.** The QuipFactory
+> ⚠️ **Factory V2 (UUPS) supersedes the address above — and was renamed.**
-> became UUPS-upgradeable (impl + ERC-1967 proxy, like the paymaster) on
+> The factory became UUPS-upgradeable (impl + ERC-1967 proxy, like the
+> paymaster) on fresh `V2` salts, and in July 2026 the contract was renamed
+> `QuipFactory` → **`WalletFactory`** (the V2 salts carry the new name; they
+> had never been broadcast, so no deployed address was orphaned).
+The V1.1
-> fresh `V2` salts — the V1.1 salt is retired because CREATE3 ignores
+> salt is retired because CREATE3 ignores initcode, so reusing it would
-> initcode, so reusing it would resolve to the old non-upgradeable factory
+> resolve to the old non-upgradeable factory on chains where it exists.
+The
-> on chains where it exists.
-The V2 proxy address (the permanent factory
+> V2 proxy address (the permanent factory identity — wallets bake it in,
-> identity — wallets bake it in, CREATE3 wallet addressing derives from
+> CREATE3 wallet addressing derives from it) materializes on the next
-> it) materializes on the next deploy; run `make predict-addresses` for
+> deploy; run `make predict-addresses` for the canonical value.
+The
-> the canonical value.
-The `0xd175…` V1.1 factory above remains on Base
-> Sepolia as a retired artifact.
+> `0xd175…` V1.1 factory above remains on Base Sepolia as a retired
+> artifact under its historical name.

 ### Salts